Reviews You Can Rely On

 Measured Charge Time 85 min

 If you are shopping on a budget and like the pistol grip style and compact size of a 12-volt drill, then the Bosch 12V Max Drill/Driver Kit PS31-2A is a fantastic option for you.
-This model is a great option for the average homeowner who might want to undertake some DIY or home improvement projects but isn't doing any major renovations.
-This pint-sized device packs plenty of punch, doing quite well in our drilling and driving evaluations, all while being one of the more convenient tools to operate.
-This handy cordless is lightweight, ergonomic, and a great addition to any DIYer's arsenal.
+This model is a great option for the average homeowner who might want to undertake some DIY or home improvement projects but isn't doing any major renovations on their own.
+This pint-sized device packs plenty of punch, doing quite well in our drilling and driving evaluations.
+It was able to drill into a solid core door with a 5" hole saw in 70 seconds.
+This is slightly below average for the entire group, but it is one of the best times among the 12V models we tested.
+All of this comes in a neat little package that is highly intuitive and convenient to operate.
+This handy cordless is lightweight (we measured it at 2.17 lbs), ergonomic, and a great addition to any DIYer's arsenal.
 Being smaller and lighter, this tool fits nicely into tight and dark spaces that larger tools cannot access, and it doesn't take up as much space on a tool bench.

 Unfortunately, the Bosch PS31-2A can't quite compare to the drilling and driving performance of the top-tier, higher voltage tools.
-The 12-volt Bosch struggled to drive the ½" lag screw in and complained when getting the 5" hole saw to its full depth.
+The 12-volt Bosch struggled to drive the ½" lag screw into its full 5" depth and complained the whole time.
 Our testers noted it “would get hot after drilling the second hole” during our one-inch spade bit testing as well, reminding us that this device is designed for more moderate projects.
-The battery life here is also somewhat lackluster.
-While other 12-volt models, including the majority of the more recently tested 5-in-1 drills, outperform the Bosch overall, we found the price of the Bosch to be enticing, making this Bosch a good bargain for a tool that is more than capable of handling light-duty tasks and house projects.
+The battery life here is also somewhat lackluster, and it has a longer charge time of 85 minutes.
+While a few other 12-volt models outperform the Bosch overall, we found the price of the Bosch to be enticing, making this Bosch a good bargain for a tool that is more than capable of handling light-duty tasks and house projects.
 If you can step up your budget while searching for a 12-volt drill driver, then we recommend you look at the superior DeWalt 20V Max Compact Drill/Driver Kit DCD771C2.
-The Dewalt is an oldie but goodie.
-The 771C2 has latched onto the market for the past few years, earning not only a high count in online reviews but also positives to match.
+The Dewalt is an oldie but goodie, and the 771C2 has latched onto the market for the past few years, earning not only a high count in online reviews but also positives to match.
 We recently brought back this model into our review because everyone loves it so much for its great drilling power and flawless driving abilities.
+However, it is more expensive, so if you'd like to stick to your budget, the Bosch is a good choice.

 Read more: Bosch 12V Max Drill/Driver Kit PS31-2A review